 D2 - The Granary

-a mile from Raddington, down a long, well kept track, a handsome, south-facing, detached house with lovely long views over peaceful countryside.
+A mile from Raddington, down a long, well kept track, a handsome, south-facing, detached house with lovely long views over peaceful countryside.
 It has been created from an 18th cent. granary with flair, style and an eye to detail.
-Lovely pieces of old furniture, modern fabrics and French oak floors.
+Lovely pieces of old furniture and French oak floors.
 Sixty acres (unrestricted walking) surround it and the farmhouse (Domesday Book site) is about 50' distant.
 Gravelled terrace to the front (table/chairs, barbecue) and 70' long unheated games barn (table tennis, darts, large trampoline); next to the games barn, an enclosed lawned area for your exclusive use.

 |Size||Sleeps up to 8, 3 bedrooms|